 Following the same formula, an $8,000 diamond that weighs 1-carat will have $8,000 as its price per carat.

 Some diamonds have a higher price per carat because of different cuts, clarity, and color grades.
 For example, a diamond that is 1-carat, VVS2 clarity and H color grades cost about $7,800 for every carat.
 On the other hand, a 1-carat diamond that has VVS2 clarity and E color grade may go for $10,350 per carat.
+Read our guide on VVS2 diamonds to understand why the stones are expensive.

 However, keep in mind that an increase in weight does not necessarily correspond to an increase in price per carat.